 Room assignments are made for all applicants without discrimination on the basis of race, creed, color, or national origin.
 Assignments for new students are made on the basis of date of receipt of the application and deposit to Residence Life.
-Students who would like to room together must both indicate this request on the housing application or contact the Director of Residence Life in writing.
+Students will be assigned up until 5:00pm the day prior to the first day of classes each semester.
+Students who would like to room together must both indicate this request on the housing application through the Roomeez Portal or contact the Director of Residence Life in writing.
 Otherwise, they will be assigned roommates based on the information submitted on the housing application.
-All attempts will be made to honor roommate requests if the applications are received by July 1, 2023.
+All attempts will be made to honor roommate requests if the applications are received by July 1, 2024.
 While every effort will be made to honor student preferences for residence hall assignment and roommate choice, final determination is made by the College.
 CSM reserves the right to change a student's room assignment at any time.

-Single room requests will be honored according to a priority system.
+Single room requests will be honored according to a priority system based on a set number of rooms available.
 A student who requested a double room and lost her roommate may be asked to move to another room or accept a new roommate.
 Otherwise, she may be charged the single rate for the room from the date the roommate moved out.